Parvomay

-The Town
+The town

-The municipal centre town Parvomay is situated at 134 meters above sea level, with geographic coordinates 25о13`30`` east longitude and 42о06`00`` north latitude.
+The municipal centre town Parvomay is situated at 134 meters above sea level.
 The town is 180 km to the east of Sofia, 39 km to the east of Plovdiv city, 50 km to the southwest of Stara Zagora, 34 km to the west of city of Haskovo and 360 km to the northwest of Istanbul, the northern edge of the town is 700m south of the Maritza River.

 The topography of the Parvomay Municipality is predominantly a flat plain, except for the fields of the Voden and Bukovo villages and the rolling hills around Iskra, Bryagovo, Dragoinovo, and Ezerovo which are part of the foothills of Dragoyna.
 The ridge's name comes from a legend about Dragoy, prince of the Slavonic tribe that inhabited the region and his daughter Dragoyna, who built a white stone castle on the peak that the Byzantines later conquered and destroyed.
 This range is in turn the foothills of the Rhodopi mountains, passing to the South-West into the Novakovski Balkan mountain.

 In 1926, it had a population of 4,425 which rose to 5,050 in 1946.
 By 1985, the population had risen to 17,136; and by 1992, it had dropped to 16,826.
 By 2009, Parvomay's population had further declined to 16,630 and by the end of 2010, it fell to 13,733.
 Parvomay was ranked as the 57th largest city of Bulgaria in 2011.